-What is Generative Artificial Intelligence?
+What is generative Artificial Intelligence?

-Generative AI has been high profile in recent months, with generative AI tools such as OpenAI's ChatGPT making the headlines.
+Generative AI has been high profile in recent months, with generative AI tools such as OpenAI's ChatGPT and Goggle's Bard making the headlines.

 Generative AI uses large language models (LLMs), a type of artificial intelligence (AI) algorithm that uses deep learning techniques and massively large data sets to understand, summarise, generate, and predict new content.
 LLMs are trained on massive datasets of text and code, which allows them to learn the patterns and relationships of language.
 Once trained, LLMs can be used to perform a variety of tasks, such as: